Introduction: Fermented Red Cabbage Smoothie

 Step 5: Blend Vegetables

 Blend the cabbage in small amounts at a time.
 You may start by adding some water.
-Once they are blended, you may add the other vegetables and blend them together.
-Pour into a large bowl and repeat until all vegetables are blended.
+Once they are blended, you may add the other vegetables and blend them.
+Pour into a large bowl and repeat until all the greens are mixed.

 Step 6: Mix the Starter With the Smoothie